Librarian & Instructor

 2001, M.A.-TESOL, California State University, Los Angeles

-John Hickok, MLIS, M.A., is a faculty Librarian/Instructor at California State University Fullerton.
-In this position since 1997, he teaches Information Literacy (library & research skills) classes, and particularly to ESL and international students from around the world.
-John holds dual masters degrees in Library & Information Science (UCLA, 1995) and Teaching English to Speaker of Other Languages (Cal State LA, 2001).
-Because of the diverse cultural populations in California, John's research area is cross-cultural comparisons of library services in other countries (particularly Asia) and the U.S. John has presented on this topic at library and ESL conferences in both the U.S. and Asia.
-He has written book chapters and journal articles, and is currently working toward a book publication.
-He is currently the 2011-2012 Chair of the American Library Association's International Relations Roundtable Reception Committee, which welcomes international librarians to ALA conferences each year.
+John Hickok, MLIS, MA-TESOL, is a faculty Librarian/Instructor at California State University, Fullerton.
+In this position since 1997, he teaches Information Literacy classes (library & research skills), and particularly to ESL and international students from around the world.
+John holds two masters degrees: Library & Information Science (UCLA, 1995) and Teaching English to Speakers of Other Languages (CSULA, 2001).
+Because of the diverse cultural populations in California, John's research area is cross-cultural comparisons of library services between other countries (particularly Asia) and the U.S. John has presented on this topic at library conferences in both the U.S. & Asia, as well as written book chapters, journal articles, and a forthcoming book (2016).
+He recently concluded chairing the American Library Association's International Relations Roundtable, 2015-16.

 Cross-cultural comparison of library services in Asian and U.S. academic libraries

 study abroad to the U

 be different than what they are used to in their own country.

 offered in U.S. libraries compared to libraries in

 Is library instruction (information literacy instruction) provided in similar ways

 What innovations have both types of libraries undertaken to better serve their users?